 2. Will I need to go to court to obtain my refunds?

-It should be noted that the Supreme Court’s ruling vacated a decision of the U.S. District Court for the District of Columbia that the IEEPA tariffs were illegal.
+It should be noted that the Supreme Court’s ruling vacated a decision of the U.S. District Court for the District of Columbia ruling that the IEEPA tariffs were illegal.
 The Supreme Court unequivocally stated that the U.S. Court of International Trade (CIT) has exclusive jurisdiction over cases involving tariff and trade matters.
 Thus, if litigation is ultimately necessary to obtain IEEPA tariff refunds, the CIT is the only venue in which to file cases.

 3. While I wait for the official U.S. government position on how to obtain refunds, what should I be doing in the interim to prepare my refund claims?

 Importers and businesses that paid IEEPA tariffs should begin preparing duty refund calculations using the dates above for any IEEPA tariffs paid.
-To do this, if they have not done so already, importers should sign up for an ACE (Automated Commercial Environment) portal account to gain access to all of their import (and export) data maintained by CBP in this “single window” online system used by all U.S. government agencies that have regulations impacting imported and exported merchandise.
+To do this, if they haven’t done so already, importers should sign up for an ACE (Automated Commercial Environment) portal account to gain access to all of their import (and export) data maintained by CBP in this “single window” online system used by all U.S. government agencies that have regulations impacting imported and exported merchandise.

-The specific ACE report to review is the Entry Summary details report (ES-003), which can be exported to an excel spreadsheet.
+The specific ACE report to review is the Entry Summary details report (ES-003), which can be exported to an Excel spreadsheet.
 To identify the IEEPA tariffs, the column for the Harmonized Tariff Schedule of the United States (HTSUS) code should be filtered to select 9903.01.XX and 9903.02.XX and further filtered at the eight-digit level by country.
 See below for a complete list of the IEEPA tariff codes by country.

 To complete the calculations, include interest at rates published quarterly by the IRS in the Federal Register.